dlmitc3/Zillow_Clustering_Project-/README.md

+# Zillow Clustering Project

 ![1](https://user-images.githubusercontent.com/102172479/172487815-8c9955eb-f3da-44c0-b29a-5401d9424e2a.jpeg)

 ## About the Project
 -------------------------------------------------------------------------------------
 ### Background

 I am a junior data scientists on the Zillow data science team.
-Through my exploration of or data I have found some features that could be driving the errors in the Zestimates for single unit/single family homes in 2017?".
+Through my exploration of the data I have found some features that could be driving the errors in the Zestimates for single unit/single family homes in 2017?".

-**Acknowledgement:**The dataset was provided by Codeup's MySequel Database
+**Acknowledgement:**The dataset was provided by Codeup's MySql Database

 ### Goals